harshsurana1507/Create3robot_Predictive_Maintenance/README.md

 - Router for a Wi-Fi connection

 Setup:
-1. Setting up Create3 Educational Robot.
+1. Setting up Create3 Educational Robots.
    -  Follow the steps as directed on the page: https://edu.irobot.com/create3-setup.
 And make sure to select "rmw_fastrtps_cpp" as the RMW_IMPLEMENTATION.
-   -  If you are using multiple robot then name the robots differently.
-Such as I named my robot as robot01.
+   -  If you are using multiple robots then name the robots differently.
+Such as I named my robots as robot01, robot02 and so on.
-   -  Both the robot and the server should have same ROS version (ROS2 Humble present in the Robot at the time of project).
+   -  All the robots and the server should have same ROS version (ROS2 Humble present in the Robots at the time of project).
    -  Connect the iRobot to a Wi-Fi later the server will also be connected on the same wi-fi.

-2. Setting up the Server for collecting data from all the topics.
+2. Setting up the Server for collecting data from all the topics of the robot.
    -  Follow the steps as defined on the site https://iroboteducation.github.io/create3_docs/setup/ubuntu2204/ to install ROS2 humble on the server.
 In step 10 select echo "export RMW_IMPLEMENTATION=rmw_fastrtps_cpp" >> ~/.bashrc
    -  Connect server to the Wi-Fi (same which is used for iRobot )
    -  To check whether proper connection has been established between server and iRobot.
 Type command ros2 topic echo in the terminal.
-And you will be able to see all the topics of the robot.
+And you will be able to see all the topics of the robots.
+The following steps can be repeated for multiple robots.
+Only there is a need to change the robot name in every nodes of the package.
+Like I have used "robot01" in all nodes.

 ### Installation